mikkoparviainen/commanderx16demos/README.md

 at random positions with random colors.
 Currently there is no way to stop the demo, so reset the emulator (or boot the hardware) if you need to stop it.

+Most of the code is in the includes, see the documentation about them.

+The random number generator is not by me, see the license section.

+The demo still does not have any way to stop it, so reset the computer to stop it.
+It also does not reset the graphics mode.
+The random number generator is slow, but might represent the game logic in a possible game.

+## Includes

+There is one include file at the moment.
+The include files are in the `includes` directory.

+### `system.inc`

+This include file contains the macro `basic_sys` and the pseudo random functions `getrandom_bounded` and `getrandom`.

+The functions in this include file are set to start at `*=$8000`.
+Make sure nothing else comes over them.

+The macro `basic_sys` just inserts the line "1 SYS2061" into the code.
+This is meant to be used after `*=$0801` so the program can be run with just `RUN`.

+The function `getrandom` calculates sixteen bits of random number into the bytes `random` and `random+1`.

+The function `getrandom_bounded` gets the 16-bit bound from the memory locations `bound` and `bound+1`.
+It then gets a random number from the `getrandom` and sees if the number is less than the bound.
+If not, it tries again.
+For purposes of these demos, the random numbers are assumed to be less than 512, so the function masks away the higher bits.
+This is to make it faster to get random numbers - trying to get a number less than 320 when randomizing all the 65536 values would take too much time.

+The randomness of the bits is not that high, though, but it's sufficient for demo purposes.

+### `graphics.inc`

+This include functions and constants for graphics routines.

+The functions in this include file are set to start at `*=$7000`.
+Make sure nothing else comes over them.

 The function `vera_init_320x240_8bpp` does what its name says.
 It initializes the registers and sets the mode.